pjakiela/ECON379/schedule.md

 April 15: Survey Design and Data Collection

-April 20: Pre-Analysis Plans
+April 20: Data Collection Horror Stories

 April 22: health days (no class)

-April 27: The Replication Crisis
+April 27: Pre-Analysis Plans

-April 29: Criticisms of RCTs
+April 29: The Replication Crisis

-May 4:
+May 4: Criticisms of RCTs

 May 6: Meta-Analysis